 Mechanism Of Action

 Indomethacin is a potent inhibitor of prostaglandin synthesis in vitro.
-Indomethacin concentrations are reached during therapy which have been demonstrated to produce in vivo effects.
+Indomethacin concentrations reached during therapy have produced in vivo effects.
 Prostaglandins sensitize afferent nerves and potentiate the action of bradykinin in inducing pain in animal models.
 Prostaglandins are mediators of inflammation.
-Since indomethacin is an inhibitor of prostaglandin synthesis, its mode of action may be due to a decrease of prostaglandins in peripheral tissues.
+Because indomethacin is an inhibitor of prostaglandin synthesis, its mode of action may be due to a decrease of prostaglandins in peripheral tissues.

 The relative bioavailability of TIVORBEX 40 mg capsules was compared to indomethacin immediate-release (IR) capsules 50 mg in 38 healthy subjects under fasted conditions in a single-dose crossover study.